Our History

 The Center for International and Intercultural Studies also supports campus-wide initiatives for intercultural learning, including International Education Week, World Languages Week, and the CIIS World Topic Series.
 Students participating in off-campus study can apply to live in the Intercultural Living/Learning Community on-campus, which connects them with other students, prepares them for their experiences, and promotes reflection upon their return.

-In 2018, St. Lawrence University was awarded the Senator Paul Simon Award for Campus Internationalization, and continues to be consistently ranked among the top twenty institutions nationwide for semester-length off-campus study.
+In 2018, St. Lawrence University was awarded the Senator Paul Simon Award for Campus Internationalization, and continues to be consistently ranked among the top twenty baccalaureate institutions nationwide for semester-length off-campus study.